zhoujin1983/CS50_HTML-XHTML_coding/README.md

 # CS50_HTML-XHTML_coding

 ## This repo includes all the homework projects for Irvine Valley College CS50.
-### Text book is HTML, CSS and XML 4th edition by carey, Vodnik.
+### Text book is HTML, CSS and XML 4th edition by Carey, Vodnik.

 ####  List of homework projects
 * Tutorial Project 1 -- Getting started with HTML5: